usnistgov/ElectionResultsReporting/Election_Results_Reporting_UML_documentation.md

 ### <a name="_18_0_2_6340208_1519999692422_172889_4576"></a>*The **DateTimeWithZone** Class*
 ![Image of DateTimeWithZone](Election_Results_Reporting_UML_documentation_files/_18_0_2_6340208_1519999692425_740254_4577.png)

-Restricts dateTime to require inclusion of timezone information and excludes fractional seconds
+Restricts dateTime to require inclusion of timezone information and excludes fractional seconds.

 Attribute | Multiplicity | Type | Attribute Description
 --------- | ------------ | ---- | ---------------------